FP-22-23/java-term-project-RauruGW/README.md

 - Constructors:
   - C1: It has a parameter for each basic property of the type.
-  - C2: It creates an object of type Movie with the following parameters: String title, String director.
+  - C2: It creates an object of the type Movie with the following parameters: String title, String director.

 - Constraints:
   - R1: The movie must have a title (title != null).